Noah670/FeedMe/README.md

 # FeedMe
-A beast is famished and needs your help to feed him.
+A beast is famished and needs your help!

+## Windows binary release